Kurento/kurento/source/features/security.rst

      JsonRpcClientWebSocket rpcClient = new JsonRpcClientWebSocket(uri, sec);
      KurentoClient kurentoClient = KurentoClient.createFromJsonRpcClient(rpcClient);

-* **Node applications**.
+* **Node.js applications**.
 Take a look at this page: `Painless Self Signed Certificates in node.js <https://git.coolaj86.com/coolaj86/ssl-root-cas.js/src/branch/master/Painless-Self-Signed-Certificates-in-node.js.md>`__ (`archive <https://web.archive.org/web/20200610093038/https://git.coolaj86.com/coolaj86/ssl-root-cas.js/src/branch/master/Painless-Self-Signed-Certificates-in-node.js.md>`__).

-  For a faster but *INSECURE* alternative, configure Node to accept (instead of reject) invalid TLS certificates by default, setting the environment variable flag `NODE_TLS_REJECT_UNAUTHORIZED <https://nodejs.org/api/cli.html#cli_node_tls_reject_unauthorized_value>`__ to *0*; this will disable the TLS validation for your whole Node app.
+  For a faster but *INSECURE* alternative, configure Node.js to accept (instead of reject) invalid TLS certificates by default, setting the environment variable flag `NODE_TLS_REJECT_UNAUTHORIZED <https://nodejs.org/api/cli.html#cli_node_tls_reject_unauthorized_value>`__ to *0*; this will disable the TLS validation for your whole Node.js app.
 You can set this environment variable before executing your app, or directly in your app code by adding the following line before performing the connection:

   .. code-block:: js